kacpeuuuu/video_to_ascii_video/README.md

 # ASCII Video Converter

-This project converts videos to ASCII art and allows playing them in the console.
+This project converts videos to ASCII

 ---